LBHackney-IT/Data-Platform-Playbook/docs/dap-airflow/onboarding/prototype-simple-transforms.md

 **`Fig. 7`** ![Fig. 7](../images/prototype-simple-transforms-seven.png)

 ### 7. Run your query
-After customizing the SQL code, click “Run” located underneath the code window on the left side in the Athena interface.
+**`🖱`** After customizing the SQL code, click “Run” located underneath the code window on the left side in the Athena interface.

 ### 8. Review the results
-Athena will fetch the first 100 rows of data, or however many rows your SQL limit clause says:
+**`👁`** ***Amazon Athena*** should fetch the first 100 rows of data, or however many rows your SQL limit clause says:

-* If you included it, the first column original\_import\_data will inform us when the underlying data was ingested from `[my service database]`.
+* If you included it, the first column `original_import_data` will inform us when the underlying data was ingested from `[my service database]`.
 If you do not see today’s date then you’ll immediately know that the data ingestion had failed sometime after the date shown, and you should contact the DAP Team to find out what the problem is.
 But so long as you have data of any given generation you can still test your transform query.

-* The data will be sorted, eg.,  in the  `<parent key>` \+ `<child key>` order if that is what your `order by` clause says.
+* The data will be sorted, eg.,  in the  `<parent key>` + `<child key>` order if that is what your `order by` clause says.

-* If your query is based on a \<parent table\> left-joined to the `<child table>` it is possible for the `<child key>` and its associated child columns to output NULLs in the place of values, alongside the `<parent key>` and parent column values.
-It is worth paying attention to ensure such behavior is the same way as when querying \[my service database\] previously.
+* If your query is based on a `<parent table>` left-joined to the `<child table>` it is possible for the `<child key>` and its associated child columns to output NULLs in the place of values, alongside the `<parent key>` and parent column values.
+It is worth paying attention to ensure such behavior is the same way as when querying `[my service database]` previously.

 **`Fig. 8`** ![Fig. 8](../images/prototype-simple-transforms-eight.png)

 ### 9. Save your query
-Check you are in the correct `[my service]` workgroup before clicking on the three dots **⋮** to the right of your Query tab, then select “Save as”.
-When the dialogue pops up, enter the name of your transform query eg. `[my transform].sql` and write a description before clicking the “Save query” button.
+Check you are in the correct `[my service]` workgroup before clicking on the three dots **⋮** to the right of your Query tab, then select “**Save as**”.
+When the dialogue pops up, enter the name of your transform query eg. `[my transform].sql` and write a description before clicking the “**Save query**” button.

 **`Fig. 9a`** ![Fig. 9a](../images/prototype-simple-transforms-nine-a.png)